-- a) Only after parental advice should schools administer Paracetamol or other pain relief.
-For pupils under 16, parental consent must be obtained beforehand and a record of that consent and administration should be made. - b) The school must not keep its' own stock of medication; the parent must provide the school with a supply of appropriate pain relief tablets for use solely by their child. - c) A dose of paracetamol or pain relief should only be given after effort has been made to ease the pupil's pain.
-Before each dose of the medication is given, the school should obtain parental consent.
-The school must ask the parent how many doses of the pain relief have been administered in the previous 24 hours, and only
+- a) Non-prescription (over the counter) medicines do not need an Appropriate Practitioner's (e.g. a Doctor or other prescriber) prescription, signature or authorisation in order for a school to give them. - b) Only after parental advice and consent should schools administer non-prescription medicines (e.g. paracetamol for acute pain relief).
+For pupils under 16, parental consent must be obtained beforehand and a record of that consent and administration directions should be made.
+(Templates provided in appendix A-G.) - c) The school must not keep its own stock of medication except for auto adrenalin injectors and salbutamol inhalers (in line with legislation); the parent must provide the school with a supply of appropriate medicines (for example antihistamine tablets for hay fever) for use solely by their child. - d) A dose of medicine (for example ibuprofen or other pain relief) should only be given after effort has been made to ease the pupil's condition (e.g. pain) in other ways.
+Before each dose of a medication is given, the school should obtain parental consent.
+A record of that consent and any previous administration of medication should be made.
+The school must ask the parent how many doses of the medicine have been administered in the previous 24 hours, and only administer a medicine if in line with the recommended dose.
+The recommended dose will be present on the original packaging that the medicine should be provided in or on an original patient information leaflet that comes in the original packaging.
+Pharmacist Label instructions from a pharmacy would also be a suitable source of a recommended dose.

-- administer pain relief if in line with the recommended dose.
-A record of that consent and any administration of medication should be made. - d) Staff should check that the medicine has been administered without adverse effect to the child in the past and that parents have certified this is the case a note to this effect should be recorded in the written parental agreement for the school/setting to administer medicine. - e) If a child suffers regularly from frequent or acute pain the parents should be encouraged to refer the matter to the child's GP.
-A child under 16 should never be given aspirin-containing medicine unless prescribed by a doctor.
+- e) Staff should check that the medicine has been administered without adverse effect to the child in the past and that parents have certified this is the case a note to this effect should be recorded in the written parental agreement for the school/setting to administer medicine. - f) If a child suffers regularly from frequent or acute pain the parents should be encouraged to refer the matter to the child's GP. - g) A child under 16 should never be given aspirin-containing medicine unless prescribed by a doctor.